Rilsotea/Networking-Socially-the-Api/README.md

 ## Description
 Social networking app that allows users to create a profile, add friends, and post messages, lets users react to each other's posts and comments, and allows users to create and delete their own posts and comments.
+This is a video demo of the app: https://app.screencastify.com/v3/watch/KOyo5RLdUIHw8gOtcHtU

 ## Table of Contents